Norkart/SLDexit/README.md

 #### Attribute values:
 An important part of the code was to extract the attribute values.
 I wrote a general method for this: `getCssParameters(symbTag, validAttrTag, type, outerTag)`.
 This method returns an array with attribute names and attribute values.

-The method is written based on the structure i could find in most of the SLD files I had.
-These files had the attribute information i a css-parameter-tagg, within a symbolizer-tag with an inner tag that defined the type, example `<stroke>` or `<fill>`.
+The method is written based on the structure I could find in most of the SLD files I had.
+These files had the attribute information in a css-parameter-tagg, within a symbolizer-tag with an inner tag that defined the type, example `<stroke>` or `<fill>`.

 ```xml
 <LineSymbolizer>